-Push "AM", "FM1·2", "TAPE" or "CD" to turn on that function without pushing "PWR·VOL".
+Push "AM", "FM", "TAPE" or "DISC" to turn on that function without pushing "PWR·VOL".
+To turn on the cassette or compact disc player, a cassette or compact disc must be loaded in the player.

 You can turn on each player by inserting a cassette tape or compact disc.